 Suppliers range in the millions.
 A robust landscape of manufacturers, wholesalers, and B2B sellers support dropshipping retailers.
 On many websites, suppliers have business profiles, product pages, and feedback scores.
 Those details make it straightforward to find and buy goods from reputable merchants.
 Although many sellers default to sourcing products from China, suppliers are available globally and even in your backyard.
 Suppose you live in Canada.
 You could partner with a local supplier that will send goods to customers.

 Thousands of marketers are available to help promote your store.
 Affiliate marketing is a performance-based advertising model.
-An affiliate (publisher) promotes a product/service online and receives compensation for achieving a specific objective or action.
+An affiliate (publisher) promotes a product or service online and receives compensation for achieving a specific objective or action.
 A merchant (advertiser) specifies the goal, which is usually a valid sale.
-For example, a merchant will pay an affiliate a 30 percent sales commission.
-A merchant may use one or multiple advertising pricing models, for instance, cost-per-action/acquisition (CPA), cost per sale (CPS), cost per lead (CPL), or pay per lead (PPL).
-Many stores have affiliate programs.
+For example, the merchant will pay an affiliate a 30 percent sales commission.
+The merchant may use one or multiple cost per action (CPA) and compensation arrangements, such as cost per sale (CPS) and cost per lead (CPL).
+These are also known as pay per sale and pay per lead.
 Affordable and reliable affiliate software tracking apps include iDevAffiliate, Tapfiliate, and ShareASale, which is a popular affiliate network.

 There are plenty of free, freemium, and paid tools to support sellers.
 “Tools” are products and apps that improve and sustain an online business.
 There are thousands of apps and integrations for popular online store software.
 For example, Omnisend is an email marketing app for online retailers, whereas Printify is a print-on-demand platform that streamlines working with multiple print providers worldwide.
 Tools fall into many categories, from conversion to reporting to productivity, to name a few.